Nicblast/Street-Swift/README.md

 3.Tier Maintenance Audit: Conduct a physical audit of all "Luxury" assets to address the source of low user ratings and protect the brand’s premium positioning.

+## Constraints & future scope

+* Sample Size Constraints: The current dataset provides a snapshot of 60–1,000 trips.
+While sufficient for identifying high-level trends, a larger longitudinal study (10,000+ rows) would be required to account for seasonal variations.

+* Static Pricing Assumptions: The analysis assumes a fixed $15/hr billing rate.
+In a real-world scenario, dynamic pricing and varying insurance premiums per car model would add layers of complexity to the "Total Bill" calculation.

+* Lack of Qualitative Feedback: While User_Rating gives a numerical score, the data lacks qualitative "Review Text."
+Without text data, we can only guess why a rating was low (e.g., was the car dirty, or was the app's GPS inaccurate?).

+* Missing Operational Costs: The dataset focuses on revenue but lacks a "Cost" column (e.g., fuel, cleaning, parking permits).
+This limits the ability to calculate true Net Profit, allowing only for a "Gross Revenue" analysis.

+* Geographic Granularity: "City Zones" (Downtown, Suburbs, etc.) are broad categories.
+Real-world mobility optimization usually requires specific GPS coordinates or "Hex-bins" to pinpoint the exact street corners where cars are actually being underutilized.

+* Synthetic Homogeneity: Because the data is programmatically generated, it may lack the events (e.g., a major city marathon or a fleet-wide technical outage) that often disrupt real world startup operations.

+--